kvizdos/go-secrets/README.md

 An access layer for reading values from external providers, with consistent semantics and composition.
 While called `go-secrets`, this library is also designed to work well with configuration management systems.

+**go-secrets does not manage secret rotation, encryption, or lifecycle.**

 ## Out-of-the-box Providers

 go-secrets provides out-of-the-box support for the following providers: